 There are many ways that you can help the Exploratorium and accomplish your philanthropic and financial goals while providing for your loved ones.
 You can consider any of the following:

-Make a bequest.
+- Make a bequest.
 Instruct your attorney to include a charitable bequest for the Exploratorium in your will or living trust.
 This is one of the simplest ways for you to provide for the museum.
-Your gift can be made for a percentage of your estate, a specific dollar amount, specific property, or for what remains after your loved ones have been taken care of.
+Your gift can be made for a percentage of your estate, a specific dollar amount, or specific property.
 A percentage bequest is frequently chosen by donors because it allows their future gift to remain proportional to their estate.